CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 The objectives for this exercise are to:

 * Learn how to keep your project under version control in Git with PyCharm
-* Learn how to integrate Vagrant with PyCharm

 #### Step 1: Managing a Project's Git Repository in PyCharm